Sgitario/sgitario.github.io/_posts/2018-10-17-grpc-getting-started-for-java-developers.md

 }
 ```

 We only need to use the ManagedChannelBuilder builder from gRPC and that's it.
+Using *usePlaintext*, we instruct gRPC to not use SSL to encrypt the messages.
 Again, this is the easiest approach.

 gRPC provides a blocking and async approach to invoke the methods: